gabriellst/SnakeGame/README.md

 ## Besides that, i made it using python code and python libraries, and that's pretty cool!

+## How to run

+* Make sure to have Python installed.
+* Make sure to download all libraries used in this project.
+* Download all files from repository
+* Run main.py
+* ENJOY!

 ### You can move the snake by pressing the WASD keys, and the objective is to eat as much *yellow dots* as possible, AKA food.

 <center>